Sohil-nadaf/Bank_Loan_Analytics/README.md

 **--Visualizations**

-  1.Dashboards created using Excel, Power BI, and Tableau to display KPIs and insights.
+  Dashboards created using Excel, Power BI, and Tableau to display KPIs and insights.

-  2.Screenshots of visualizations uploaded.

 **--SQL Queries**